 - Add the ginger-garlic paste, chopped onions and salt in it.
 Cook for few minutes.

-- When onions turn translucent, add the chopped chillies, grated cauliflower pieces, cumin powder, coriander powder, turmeric powder and red chilli powder.
+- When onions turn translucent, add the chopped chilies, grated cauliflower pieces, cumin powder, coriander powder, turmeric powder and red chili powder.

 - Cook it for 4-5 minutes under the lid.
 Finally, garnish it with fresh cilantro.

 - Once it’s cooled down, use it as a paratha stuffing.

 You won’t get any simpler stuffed paratha recipe than one posted below!

 Just mix a couple of ingredients and you’re ready to prepare this Konkani paratha.

 - Get the grated coconut, sambar powder, crushed garlic and salt in a bowl.
 Mix it together.